holtgrewe/tracdox/trac-sphinx/source/BuildManual/UsingTheSeqAnBuildSystem.rst

 Using the SeqAn Build System
 ----------------------------

-TOC()

 We describe the SeqAn build system from three perspectives:

--  The **app user** who just wants to compile a couple of SeqAn applications from the SeqAn SVN repository.
+* The **app user** who just wants to compile a couple of SeqAn applications from the SeqAn SVN repository.
--  The **SeqAn release manager** who wants to create SeqAn releases.
+* The **SeqAn release manager** who wants to create SeqAn releases.
--  The **SeqAn developer** who wants to write his own applications using the SeqAn build system.
+* The **SeqAn developer** who wants to write his own applications using the SeqAn build system.

 But first, we will give a short overview of the repository and how versioning applications and the whole project works.